-Fourth book in The Marvelous Munroes series after The Marquis' Kiss (February 2017), this sweet Regency-set novella was originally published by Kensington in the anthology A Match for Mother.
+Fourth book in The Marvelous Munroes series after The Marquis' Kiss (February 2017), this sweet Regency-set novella was originally published by Kensington as "Sweeter Than Candy."
 The Marvelous Munroes: what's more marvelous than falling in love?

 Panting, Daniel Lewiston heaved himself up the last two steps to the Kinsle terrace and collapsed onto the stone bench in delighted exhaustion.
 Voices, young and strident, echoed his name across the emerald lawn and set the swans to fluttering in the placid lake below.
 His best friend Jonathan Kinsle glanced up from his week-old copy of The London Times.
 "I trust you're enjoying this debacle?"